 Email Types: News, sales, product promotion, blog posts, and PDF downloads

 Of course, writing an effective email subject line can be a challenge.
 How do you know what exactly to say, how long your message should be, and what approach to take to get opens?
 We’ve put together a few tips to help answer some of these questions:

 Use Simple Language

-Audiences resonate with what makes sense to them, and what’s familiar to them.
-If you’re using big, complex words in your email subject lines, you risk not grabbing your reader’s attention.
-It can also give your brand a negative image by appearing that you’re using big words just to sound smart.
+Audiences engage with content that makes sense to them, that is familiar to them.
+If you’re using big, complex words in your email subject lines, you risk losing your reader’s attention.
+It can also reflect negatively on your brand by giving the appearance you’re using big words just to seem smarter.

 Just like subject lines are crucial to email opens, so too is preheader copy.
-Preheader copy is the first sentence in the body copy of your email, and is often part of the email preview located under the subject line.
-By linking your subject line to your preheader copy, you give yourself more characters to work with when trying to get your message across.
+Preheader copy is typically the first sentence in the body of your email, often displayed within your email preview located past the subject line.

 There’s no better way to determine the effectiveness of your email subject lines than by conducting A/B testing.
 The idea of A/B testing is certainly not new, but it’s definitely underused by a lot of companies in their email marketing efforts.

 A/B testing consists of creating two identical versions of something, changing a single variable in one of the versions, and testing the two versions against each other by serving version A to half of your audience, and version B to the other half of your audience.